fChristenson/My-life-as-a-programmer/README.md

 ### Misc

+> How do I transition from pure development in to a manager role?

 > As a software developer/engineer, what technologies do you feel are a waste of time learning?
 Why?

 > What is something impossible you’ve been asked to do as a software engineer?